Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 Hawaii Stats and Trends

-- This year, the Rainbow Warriors have just two against the spread wins in five games as an underdog of 8.5 points or more.
+- This year, the Rainbow Warriors have just two ATS wins in five games as an underdog of 8.5 points or more.

-- Hawaii's games this season have eclipsed the over/under in 41.7% of its opportunities (five times in 12 games with a set point total).

-- The Rainbow Warriors rack up 28.8 points per game, comparable to the 29.3 the Tigers surrender.

-- When Hawaii puts up more than 29.3 points, it is 3-2 against the spread and 5-1 overall.
+- Hawaii is 3-2 against the spread and 5-1 overall when the team scores more than 29.3 points.

-- In games that Hawaii churns out more than 418.0 yards, the team is 3-2 against the spread and 5-1 overall.
+- In games that Hawaii amasses more than 418.0 yards, the team is 3-2 against the spread and 5-1 overall.

-- This year the Rainbow Warriors have turned the ball over 28 times, 13 more than the Tigers' takeaways (15).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.